Nestled in the shadow of Pikes Peak is the small and remarkable town of Cripple Creek.

 This burgeoning non-gaming effort, which hit first base in 2021, with the reopening of The Creek restaurant, is much more than what the town has experienced in recent years.
 Small business operators are much more united than in past years.
-And compared to other regions, southern Teller had a good tourist season in 2003, a trend capped by a number of well-attended events and the addition of a Thomas Dambo troll sculpture, Rita, the Rock Planter, in the CC mining district.
-The Butte Theater also continued its reputation in offering a regular assortment of performances, representing a variety of genres.

 Plus, the town has experienced a growing interest in affordable housing efforts, courtesy of temporary development incentives aimed at make these projects more appealing for developers.
 It is estimated this incentive program has paved the way for more than 20 new housing units in the last year, a dramatic increase from previous years, with plans for many more units.
 In fact, plans are on the table for close to 1,000 more units over an extended period.

 Several casinos have taken the lead edge in okaying new housing projects for their workers.
 A big employee shortage is the main hurdle facing the gaming community.
-That, and the need to enhance the town’s infrastructure, are mentioned as Cripple Creek’s main challenges.
+That, and the need to enhance the town’s infrastructure, are mentioned as Cripple Creek’s main challenge.

 In addition, the city has opted to play out its recreation hand further, efforts capped by the earlier legalization of ATV (all-terrain vehicles) use on all city streets, 24 hours a day.
 The town also sports an elaborate adventure park, complete with an 18-hole disc golf course, a dog park, hiking trails, an expanded BMX facility, sledding areas and much more.

 This is part of an overall push to become more of a well-rounded community.
 As part of their new marketing approach, the city wants to promote more adventure and recreation activities and have smaller events done by more nonprofit organizations.
-The city council is reviewing the implementation of a recently completed community action plan, done by a group of CU students, with the guidance from key community leaders and interested residents.
+The city council is now reviewing a recently completed community action plan, done by a group of CU students, with the guidance from key community leaders and interested residents.
 It is aimed at providing a game plan for moving ahead with the city’s multi-varied outdoor recreation pursuits and main street development opportunities.